I am trying to get an email from instagram, but I wasn’t receiving it. Upon checking my mail logs I see the following log message.

 mx-out.facebook.com has address 69.63.179.2

-So the HELO mx-out.facebook.com and the A record is resolving to 69.63.179.2, and that is not in the SPF record for mx-out.facebook.com.
-So it is soft failing.
+and its A record resolve to 69.63.179.2, which is not included in the SPF record for mx-out.facebook.com

-I am using postfix as a mail server, that is using policyd-spf-python framework for SPF checking.
-So lets see the config file /etc/postfix-policyd-spf-python/policyd-spf.conf
+My mail server, Postfix, uses the policyd-spf-python framework for SPF checking.
+Let’s examine the configuration file /etc/postfix-policyd-spf-python/policyd-spf.conf

 There is a option for HELO_reject